Skip to main content

 Allowlist port 22280 on both the CAPS server and service hosts (terminals).

-Please work directly with Paytronix Support to discuss additional allowlist specifications for all other POS systems.
-You can reach them at [email protected].
+Please work directly with support to discuss additional allowlist specifications for all other POS systems.

 Did this answer your question?